chartjs/Chart.js/docs/docs/general/options.md

 ## Indexable Options

 Indexable options also accept an array in which each item corresponds to the element at the same index.
 Note that if there are less items than data, the items are looped over.
-In many cases, using a [function](#scriptable-options) is more appropriated if supported.
+In many cases, using a [function](#scriptable-options) is more appropriate if supported.

 Example: